Maruti Suzuki's Brezza logs 5.5 lakh sales in 4.5 yrs of launch

 He said since its launch, the Vitara Brezza has dominated the compact SUV segment and “clicked with the passion of the SUV buyer, with its bold design language, powerful performance and sporty character”.

 “With the introduction of the powerful 1.5L petrol engine along with numerous design updates, Vitara Brezza has further delighted the customers and cemented its pole position in the segment,” Srivastava added.
-(AGENCIES)
+(PTI)

 Maruti Suzuki’s Brezza logs 5.5 lakh sales in 4.5 yrs of launch

-NEW DELHI : The country’s largest carmaker Maruti Suzuki India on Tuesday said its compact SUV Vitara Brezza has crossed 5.5 lakh units cumulative sales milestone within 4.5 years of launch.
+NEW DELHI, Oct 6: The country’s largest carmaker Maruti Suzuki India on Tuesday said its compact SUV Vitara Brezza has crossed 5.5 lakh units cumulative sales milestone within 4.5 years of launch.